Bournemouth town centre: Politics

-Bournemouth Town Centre is part of the Bournemouth Central ward for elections to the Bournemouth, Christchurch and Poole Council.
+Bournemouth town centre is part of the Bournemouth Central ward for elections to the Bournemouth, Christchurch and Poole Council.
 The same ward elected councillors to the former Bournemouth Borough Council.

 The town centre is also part of the Bournemouth West parliamentary constituency for elections to the House of Commons of the United Kingdom.
-The current MP, since 2010, is the Conservative Conor Burns.
+The current MP, since 2014, is the Labours Jessica Toale.